researchk8/TopicsAndTechniques/LLM/LLMs.md

 Finally, hierarchical models are designed to handle text at different levels of granularity, such as sentences, paragraphs, and documents.
 These models are used for tasks like document classification and topic modeling.

+### Program-Aided Language Models

+Gao et al., (2022) presents a method that uses LLMs to read natural language problems and generate programs as the intermediate reasoning steps.
+Coined, program-aided language models (PAL), differ from chain-of-thought prompting in that instead of using free-form text to obtain a solution it offloads the solution step to a programmatic runtime such as a Python interpreter.

 ## Finetuning methods

 ### Research